kallehauge/bash-scripts/README.md

 # Bash scripts and functions

-This is some of the functions and script I use in my day-to-day life.

-More to come...
+Random collection of scripts and functions that I periodically use depending on what project(s) I'm working on.

-## My script to include all used functions direcrtly inside the functions directory.
+## My "include all functions" script to include all used functions direcrtly inside the functions directory.

 ```
 # Include all ".sh" files directly inside the functions directory.